ansys/pysimai/doc/source/user_guide/config_file.rst

 -------

 The configuration file is written in `TOML <https://toml.io/>`_.
-Any parameter used to configure the :class:`~ansys.simai.core.client.SimAIClient` can be be passed from the configuration file.
+Any parameter used to configure the :class:`~ansys.simai.core.client.SimAIClient` instance can be passed from the configuration file.

-Example :
+Example
-"""""""""
+"""""""

 .. code-block:: TOML